Mic92/nix-build-uncached/README.md

 $ nix-build-uncached ./ci.nix
 ```

-As a result `nix-build-uncached` will built all packages,
+As a result `nix-build-uncached` will build all packages,
 not present in the binary cache:

 ```